Mpansah95/Fun2025_MammaryTissue/README.md

 The contributions of the Insulin and Insulin-like Signaling (IIS) molecular network in dog body size evolution: contrasting gene expression and function of protein-coding changes

 # Background
+Dogs represent a unique study model for body size evolution because of their extensive phenotypic variation among different breeds.
+The Insulin and Insulin-like Signaling (IIS) pathway could significantly mediate size differences among dog breeds because this pathway is a well-established regulator of growth, metabolism, and longevity in mammals (Kenyon, C. J., 2010).
+Apart from bone or muscle, which are directly involved in development, the peripheral tissue, like mammary tissue, can also reveal differences in regulatory hormonal pathways, which may provide an idea about overall body size (Rowzee et al., 2008).
+Moreover, mammary tissue undergoes significant changes during development, pregnancy, lactation, and involution, making it a rich source of information about gene expression and cellular processes (Hennighausen and Robinson, 2005).
+The polymorphisms in the Insulin-like Growth Factor (IGF1), IGF1 Receptor, and associated binding proteins may contribute to size differences among dog breeds (Rimbault et al., 2013).
+Differential gene expression and protein-coding variations in mammary tissues, particularly during developmental and reproductive stages, may significantly contribute to local growth signals and systemic metabolic regulation.

 # Hypotheses
 1. The gene expression of the growth hormone/insulin-like signaling molecular network will be significantly different between large and small dog breeds